Asquidy/Asquidy.github.io/_posts/2015-05-12-meditation-retreat.md

 ---
 layout: post
-title: "10 Days of Introspection: The Story of My Meditation Retreat "
+title: "10 Days of Introspection: The Story of a Meditation Retreat "
 category: posts
 tags: personal, meditation
 quality: good